Get Free Citizenship Assistance

-To reserve an appointment you will need to do the following.
+More information: To make an appointment you need to

 2) Create an account with Citizenshipworks– a safe and secure online tool designed to help you fill out the application for citizenship.
 Click HERE to start.
 To learn how to create a Citizenshipworks account click HERE to view our account creation guide.

 It is very important to have all the required documents ready for Citizenship Day.
 Click here to read the full list of documents you will need.
 If you have ever been arrested, detained, or have had to appear in court, you will need all the certified court documents and police reports.

 Important: Because this is a virtual event, a computer with access to internet and capabilities to video chat (by phone or computer) are required.
 If you have questions or concerns regarding your technology, please feel free to contact us at (206) 926-3924 by call or text.
 You can also each us at email@example.com.

 What are citizenship days and clinics?